hossam-create/Mnbara-Platform/docs/product/PRODUCT_BEHAVIOR_UX_RULES.md

 ```
 Field-level errors shown inline:

-• "Please enter an item name"
+â€¢ "Please enter an item name"
-• "Please select a valid date"
+â€¢ "Please select a valid date"
-• "Price must be a number"
+â€¢ "Price must be a number"
 ```

 ### Action Failed
 ```
-😕 Couldn't complete that
+ًںک• Couldn't complete that

 [Specific reason if known]